 Ernest Clive Knowles was born in 1910 and died from measles ca. 1919.

 The eleventh Knowles child, Esther Alice Knowles, was my mother.

-Elsie Lillian Knowles, born 1915, died in infancy after falling from a high chair and fracturing her skull.
+Elsie Lillian Knowles, born 1914 or 1915 (?), died in infancy after falling from a high chair and fracturing her skull.

 Mother said she was told the catastrophe was her (Mother's) fault, for pulling off the restraining bar from Elsie's high chair.
-This may very well have been so — Mum was only two at the time.
+This may very well have been so — Mum could only have been a toddler at the time.
 She remembered being taunted in childhood as a "murderer."